 For more information, to invest or collaborate on DETI, email deti@nccuk.com or visit deti.ul

 Join our communities: @DigitalDETI

 @Digital-DETI

-Digital pioneers help some of the world's leading engineering firms transition to digital, that's why we want you to be part of the solutions to some of the most complex challenges our world faces.
+Whether you're an individual, a digital pioneer, a SME, or large industry organisation, Digital pioneers help some of the world's leading engineering firms transition to digital, that's why we want you to be part of the solutions to some of the most complex challenges our world faces.
 Developing and demonstrating an effective digital transformation strategy for your business is crucial to retaining your competitive position.
 As a large organisation, we can provide access to digital prototypes that will de-risk implementation, demonstrate ROI and increase your agility.

 As a small and medium sized organisation, your entrepreneurial success, flexibility and responsiveness plays a key role in the supply chain.
 Promoting procurement processes based around simplicity, transparency and inclusivity, we want to make it as easy and competitive as possible for you to engage.
 We want to inspire you, our future engineers to pursue a career in digital engineering.
 To deliver a low carbon economy, everything we make, from aircraft to cars, bridges to wind turbines, will need to be re-imagined and re-engineered.
 We want to support you, and your future generations socially, economically and environmentally, developing new skills, training courses and

 Our thought-leaders working within the DETI programme share their expertise and skills on the challenges and the opportunities ahead, as we investigate, develop and demonstrate the advanced digital technologies and skills needed for the sustainable products of the future.
 Digital Engineering Technology & Innovation (DETI) is a strategic programme of the West of England Combined Authority (WECA), delivered by the National Composites Centre, in partnership with the Centre for Modelling & Simulation, Digital Catapult, the University of the West of England, the University of Bristol, and the University of Bath.
 Industry partners include Airbus, GKN Aerospace, Rolls-Royce, and CFMS, with in kind contributions from UWE, Digital Catapult and Siemens.
 DETI is funded by £5m from West of England Combined Authority, with co-investment from the High Value Manufacturing Catapult.
+The West of England is home to the UK's largest advanced engineering and aerospace cluster and a vibrant digital community.
+As such, the region delivers the expertise, living labs and a technology test bed that companies need to progress.